-Buying a home on the beach can bring an excellent return on investment, a reliable income stream, and access to a charming vacation spot.
-Many beach house investors buy houses that they later rent during peak tourist hours.
+Buying a home on the beach can be an excellent investment, providing a reliable income stream and access to a charming vacation spot.
+Many beach house investors purchase properties that they later rent out during peak tourist hours.
 Real estate prices tend to rise over time, regardless of the type of home, so owning a condo or beach house is a good investment.
-However, you'll need to factor in all costs, such as Homeowners Association charges, for example.
+However, you'll need to factor in all costs, such as Homeowners Association charges.

 You'll also need to realize that if you're just buying this property as an investment, you'll likely want to keep it for at least five years or more to really get your money's worth.
-Before investing in a vacation home, take stock of what you are actually taking a vacation.
+Before investing in a vacation home, consider what type of vacation you want.
 If you're living the double-income childless (DINK) life, then it might be easier for you to escape than if you had children, a dog, and errands you need to do on a regular basis.
 Fortunately, you can hire a property manager to at least take care of your vacation property while you're away.

 Even before you commit to buying your vacation property, ask yourself if you want your property to serve as a rental when it's not there.
 If your home is big enough for you and your family, then its rental appeal decreases considerably.
 So, check with a local real estate agent and find out what type of property to invest in.
 However, keep in mind that the criteria for obtaining a loan for a rental property are more stringent than for obtaining a loan for a primary residence.